jessfraz/blog/content/post/windows-for-linux-nerds.md

 ### Launching X Applications

 You can also run X Applications in WSL.
 You just need an X server.
 I used [`vcxsrv`](https://sourceforge.net/projects/vcxsrv/) to try it out.
-I also ran `i3` like my awesome coworker [Brian Ketelsen](https://twitter.com/bketelsen) did in his [blog post](https://brianketelsen.com/blog/i3-windows/).
+I run `i3` on all my Linux machines and tried it out in WSL like my awesome coworker [Brian Ketelsen](https://twitter.com/bketelsen) did in his [blog post](https://brianketelsen.com/blog/i3-windows/).

 ![wsl-i3](/img/wsl-i3.jpg)

 The hidpi is a little gross but if you play with the settings for the X server you can get it to a tolerable place.
-While I think this is neat for running whatever X applications you love, I think personally I am going to stick to using `tmux` as my entrypoint for WSL and using the Windows GUI apps I need vs.
+While I think this is neat for running whatever X applications you love, personally I am going to stick to using `tmux` as my entrypoint for WSL and using the Windows GUI apps I need vs.
 Linux X applications.
 This just feels less heavy (remember, I love minimal) and I haven't come across an X application I can not live without for the